Estate Planning Attorney in Colorado Springs, CO

-Our estate planning can decrease much of the estate costs (including taxes) chargeable to clients with more traditional estate planning, or no estate planning at all.
-Additionally, these structures can minimize the client’s professional liability risk.
+For smaller estates, our estate planning can decrease much of the estate costs (including taxes) chargeable to clients with more traditional estate planning, or no estate planning at all.
+Additionally, a thoughtful estate plan can minimize a client’s professional liability risk.
 Legal structures that may accomplish these objectives include:

 - Family Limited Partnerships, corporations and limited liability companies that allow clients to control their assets and distributions coming from those assets.